MATH 1004 Biometry (WSTC)

 Coordinator Michael CASEY Opens in new window

-Description This unit introduces students to various statistical techniques necessary in scientific endeavours.
+Description This subject introduces students to various statistical techniques necessary in scientific endeavours.
 Presentation of the content will emphasize the correct principles and procedures for collecting and analysing scientific data, using a 'hands-on' approach.
 Topics include effective methods of gathering data, statistical principles of designing experiments, error analysis, describing different sets of data, probability distributions, statistical inference, non-parametric methods, and simple linear regression and correlation.

 School Computer, Data & Math Sciences